dcernst/dcernst.github.io/teaching/mat226s24/syllabus.md

 Regular attendance is expected and is vital to success in this course, but you will not explicitly be graded on attendance.
 Students can find more information about NAU's attendance policy on the [Academic Policies](https://in.nau.edu/dean-of-students/academic-policies/) page.

 ### Extra Credit
 The only thing I will award extra credit for is finding typos on course materials (e.g., textbook, exams, syllabus, webpage).
 This includes broken links on the webpage.
 However, it does not include the placement of commas and such.
 If you find a typo, I will add one percentage point to your next exam.
-You can earn at most two percentage points per exam.
+You can earn at most three percentage points per exam.
 Extra credit points are only available to the first person to notify me of the error.
 They're is a typo right here.

 ### Basis for Evaluation ###
 In summary, your final grade will be determined by your scores in the following categories.